Tag

 Healthcare Plans

 Some veterinarians offer payment plans to help spread the cost of preventive healthcare over time.
 Ask your veterinarian about available plans when you call to schedule your appointment.
-And, if you’re looking to purchase pet insurance, naphia.org is a great source of information.
+And, if you’re looking to purchase pet insurance, www.naphia.org is a great source of information.

 Select one of the animals below